 Growing a Desert Rose from seed or cuttings is not hard at all.
 It simply requires a little knowledge.
 Young plants from seed have a distinctly fattened caudex, and the plant eventually develops a stout trunk.
 Rooted cuttings will form a very thick trunk in time.

-The real trick to Desert Rose seed starting is to make sure that you start with fresh seeds.
-Fresh seeds will have a higher germination rate as well as germinating faster.
-Purchase your seeds from a reputable dealer or find an owner of a few adult plants that can give your seeds straight from the plants themselves.
+The real trick to starting Desert Rose seed is fresh seeds.
+Fresh seeds will have a higher germination rate as well as germinate faster.
+Purchase your seeds from a reputable dealer or find an owner of a few adult plants who can give them straight from the plants themselves.

-Begin starting Desert Rose seeds by preparing a container with a well-draining growing medium, like a perlite or sand and soil mix.
-Place the seeds in the growing medium, just covering them with the growing medium.
+Begin starting Desert Rose from seeds by preparing a container with a well-draining growing medium, like a perlite or sand and soil mix.
+Then, place the seeds in the growing medium, just covering them with the growing medium.

-Your seeds should germinate in one week if they are fresh.
+The seeds should germinate in one week if they are fresh.
 If the seeds are not fresh, it may take longer (if at all).
 Once the seedlings appear, water only from below.
-In about a month, the seedlings will be large enough to transplant to a permanent container.
+The seedlings will be large enough to be transplanted into a permanent container in about a month.

 The cutting should take root in about 2 to 6 weeks.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus